querkmachine/beeps.website/src/blog/2024-09-23-a-general-life-update.md

 It might sound weird to compare, but my pedigree in running brony and furry meets has given me a bit of a taste for helping with these kinds of scheduled in-person events.
 I honestly find running around and trying to preempt issues or solve developing problems the best part of things like this.

 {% figure float="right", caption="Family fun pit aside." %}
-{% responsiveImage "./src/images/family-fun-pit.jpg", "Looking down into a deep boat dry dock made of roughly hewn rock, overgrown with grass and filled with trash.
+{% image "/images/family-fun-pit.jpg", "Looking down into a deep boat dry dock made of roughly hewn rock, overgrown with grass and filled with trash.
 A sign attached to a fence outside it reads 'Family Fun Hub'." %}
 {% endfigure %}

 Despite being in neighbouring Manchester for much of my youth, I've only been over to Liverpool a couple of times in my life.
 It turns out that Liverpool is actually a pretty nice city.